barrel111/math-web/README.md

 # math for quarto

-Just a bunch of commands for using math with quarto for HTML documents.
 Nothing fancy, just some unremarkable macros for MathJax.

 ## installing